The Sun Also Rises” by Ernest Hemingway: A Summary

 - “One drink is all right.
 Two is too many, and three is not enough.”

-- “The world breaks everyone, and afterwards, many are strong in the broken places.”
+- “The world breaks everyone, and afterward, many are strong in the broken places.”

 These quotes capture the essence of the novel’s themes, including disillusionment, the search for meaning, and the complex relationships between the characters.